vasishth80987/magento-limit-sales/README.md

 # Magento Limit Sales
 A Magento 2.3 module that enables administrators to set maximum limits on purchases of their shop products per user.
 They can also optionally set a time duration for the limits.
+Currently only works for logged in users.

 ## Requirements
 Magento 2.3+